 Our favorite Happy Family snack are the Creamies.
 These are the perfect alternative to yogurt melts as they are made from coconut milk as opposed to regular milk.

 Thrive Market is one of my favorite places to shop.
 You can get Whole Foods products at Walmart prices.
-They are similar to a Sam’s Club or Costco as they have a yearly membership, but their prices make the small yearly investment worth it.
+They are similar to a Sam’s Club or Costco as they have a yearly membership (or even monthly memberships), but their prices make the small yearly investment worth it.

 What is great about their website is that you can set your dietary limitations in the search engine.
 So when I click on dairy free, I get every single one of the products they offer that are dairy free.
 This makes it super easy to buy healthy dairy free products whenever I need to.